tmj-code/understandable-dependency-injection-in-javascript/simple-example/readme.md

 Simple example of understandable Dependency Injection in JavaScript.

 # Get started
-You can run the application in two ays:
+You can run the application in two ways:

   1. Open the index.html page.